-Depending upon how you distribute your Flash content, the Flash component communicates to the MVI Live Stats servers either by bridging the communication between the Flash content on an existing Analytics tracking installation, or by communicating directly to the MVI Live Stats servers.
+Depending upon how you distribute your Flash content, the Flash component communicates to the MVI Live Stats servers either by bridging the communication between the Flash content on an existing Analytics tracking installation or by communicating directly with the MVI Live Stats servers.
 These two modes are called bridge modes.
 Both modes use the same tracking functionality.
-In addition to choosing a communication mode for MVI Lives tracking, you can also use a debug mode to troubleshoot or validate your tracking.
+In addition to choosing a communication mode for MVI Lives to track, you can also use a debug mode to troubleshoot or validate your tracking.

 Resolve wanted a flashy application to display at their terminals in their warehouses and corporate office.
 In addition to being visually appealing, this application needed to convey relevant data at a glance.

 MVI programmed a backend that displayed their currently open jobs in columnar format.
 The mockups were then converted to flash so they could scroll across the screen.

 We invited RMG to test it out and also showed the application to a group of testers.
 We reviewed the suggestions and applied the necessary changes.